kpham13/SkaterBrad/README.md

 ## Development

-Skater Brad is written in Swift on Xcode 6.1, utilizing Sprite Kit, Game Kit, and AVFoundation frameworks.
-Sprite Kit was used as our game engine and Game Kit for Game Center integration.
+Skater Brad is written in Swift on Xcode 6.1, utilizing SpriteKit, GameKit, and AVFoundation frameworks.
+SpriteKit was used as our game engine and Game Kit for Game Center integration.
 Customized music was integrated using AVFoundation.

 ## Compatability